tasha-lab/SQL-notes/ReadMe.md

        ```SQL
           -- Parent table
           CREATE TABLE categories (
-              category_id INT PRIMARY KEY,
+              category_id SERIAL PRIMARY KEY,
               category_name VARCHAR(50)
           );

           -- Child table referencing categories
           CREATE TABLE books (
-              book_id INT PRIMARY KEY,
+              book_id SERIAL PRIMARY KEY,
               title VARCHAR(255),
               category_id INT,
-              CONSTRAINT fk_category -- Name for the foreign key constraint
               FOREIGN KEY (category_id)
               REFERENCES categories (category_id)
               ON DELETE CASCADE -- If a category is deleted, related books are also deleted
           );
        ```

 # Altering Table

- The ```ALTER TABLE ``` statement is used to add, delete, or modifiy column in an existing table.
+The `ALTER TABLE ` statement is used to add, delete, or modifiy column in an existing table.
 This includes droping constraints on an existing table.

 ## ADD Column